Imaginatio/REL/README.md

     - Binary tool that would take a REL file, compile it and produce regexes in several flavors / programming langagues
 - Documentation
     - Document cleaners and extractors
+    - Make the present document a simple description and split the documentation part into several linked pages: syntax, matchers, extractors, flavors…

 ## Known issues

+### Versionning

+REL version number follows the [Semantic Versionning 2.0 Specification](http://semver.org/).
+In the current early stage of development, the API is still unstable and backward compatibility may break.
+However, in version (0.Y.Z), a Z-only version is expected to be backard compatible with previous 0.Y.* version.
+But a Y version change poteantially breaks backward compatibility.

+### String primitives

-The string primitives are not parsed, so
+The string primitives are not parsed (use `esc(str)` to escape a string that should be matched literally).
+Hence:

-- Any group you pass inside those strings won't be taken into account by REL when the final regex is generated.
+- Any capturing group you pass inside those strings won't be taken into account by REL when the final regex is generated.
 The following groups and back-references will be shifted so the resulting regex will most probably be incorrect.
-- You still need to escape your expressions to match regex-significant characters like `+`, `?` or `(`, even in `RECst` (pending update on this point).
+- You still need to escape your expressions to match literally characters that are regex-significant like `+`, `?` or `(`, even in `RECst`.
+Use `esc(str)` to escape the whole string.
-- Any regex you pass as a string literal will be kept as-is when translated into different flavors.
+- Any regex you pass as a string will be kept as-is when translated into different flavors.
 For instance, the dot `.` does not have the same meaning in a JavaScript regex where is does not match a new line `\n`.

+### Named Capturing Groups

 Java does not support named capturing groups, and Scala only emulates them, mapping a list of names given at the compilation of the Regex against the indexes of the capturing groups.
 Thus, you cannot have multiple instances of the same group name (in practice, doing this seems to always refer to the last occurrence of the identically-named groups).

+### Flavors

-Besides, JavaScript regexes are very limited and work a bit differently.
+JavaScript regexes are very limited and work a bit differently.
 In [JavaScript flavor](https://github.com/Imaginatio/REL/blob/master/src/main/scala/flavors/JavaScriptFlavor.scala)

 - `WordBoundary`/`\b` is kept as-is, but will not have exactly the same semantic because of the lack of Unicode support in JavaScript regex flavor.
 For instance, in `"fiancé"`, Javascript sees `"\bfianc\bé" where most other flavors see `"\bfiancé\b"`.
 Same goes for `NotWordBoundary`/`\B`.
-- `InputBeginning` and `InputEnd` are translated to `LineBeginning` and `LineEnd`, but this is only correct if the `m` (multiline) flag is off.
+- `InputBegin` (`^^`) and `InputEnd` (`$$`) are translated to `LineBegin` (`^`) and `LineEnd` (`$`), but this is only correct if the `m` (multiline) flag is off.

 In [.NET flavor](https://github.com/Imaginatio/REL/blob/master/src/main/scala/flavors/DotNETFlavor.scala), the group names are not guaranteed to be valid.